Greece to Sicily, Italy by Motorcycle

 We woke rested and, after a hotel breakfast with strong fresh caffe lattes, were ready for the road.

-Greece to Sicily by Motorcycle, Day 2: Cosenza to Palermo, via Cefalù
+Italy by Motorcycle, Day 2: Cosenza to Palermo, via Cefalù

 The scenery is fine as you leave Cosenza.
 Once the E45 hits Lamezia Terme, the Tyrrhenian sea comes into view.
 The road turns inland around Vibo Valenitia and then rejoins the coast on to Villa San Giovanni for a beautiful, curving drive.